 General Tips to Avoid Contracting Ransomware

-1. Install Strong Antivirus Software
+Install Strong Antivirus Software

 Antivirus software might not be the only way to protect your data against ransomware.
 However, having good antivirus software will decrease the risks you face on the internet from attacks that try to exploit the vulnerabilities in your system.
 Robust antivirus software that has proven to be more effective in counteracting malware includes:

-2. Scan Regularly
+Scan Regularly

-3. Use Ransomware Blockers
+Use Ransomware Blockers

 While antivirus software works on preventing unwanted access to your computer, there is specific software that targets ransomware in particular.
-This software continuously updates its database and signature to keep up with evolving ransomware.
+This software updates its database and signature to keep up with evolving ransomware.
 It doesn’t hinder the work of your antivirus or put a lot of system load on your computer.

 Some of these programs include Cybereason RansomFree, which detects any unwanted or suspicious behaviour on your system and eliminates it.
 It also deploys bait files in folders that are considered common ransomware goals, monitors them, and effectively removes ransomware when detected in any of these folders.

-4. Constantly Back up Your Data
+Constantly Back up Your Data

 The best way to protect yourself from the effects of a ransomware attack is always to back up your data.
 Cloud storage solutions provide reliable and easy storage solutions.
 However, they still put you at risk of losing your data if the cloud is compromised.
 This is why having a copy of your data on an external drive is the best way to keep your data safe.
-This step is substantial for businesses since hackers typically request a high ransom in exchange for the encryption key.
+This step is substantial for businesses since hackers typically request a high ransom for the encryption key.

-5. Be Proactive in the Fight Against Ransomware
+Be Proactive in the Fight Against Ransomware

 Ransomware will continue to develop as long as cybersecurity means evolve, but the primary defence mechanism in facing this nasty bug is You!